mychan24/restinginpca/testingNormalization/demo_STATISnorm4r.md

 Given that all networks have strong within connection, we want to differentiate networks that:

-  - have low between-network connection (an isolate network) – E and N
+  - have low between-network connection (an isolated network) – E and N
-  - have strong connection with one other network – A and C
+  - have strong connection with one other network – A and C (Note: These two networks also have strong connections to two other networks, but these connections are not as evenly strong as the O network, and they both have smaller SS.)
   - have strong connection with two (or more) other network – O

 ![](demo_STATISnorm4r_files/figure-gfm/show_cor-1.png)<!-- -->